jbech-linaro/janncy/README.md

 # janncy
-This is a development environment for Fully Homomorphic Encryption (FHE) where emphasis is on `CKKS`.
+This is a development environment for Fully Homomorphic Encryption (FHE) research where emphasis is on `CKKS`.

 ## Installation